PabloFLPs/REST-CRUD-API/README.md

 - update user route;
 - delete user route.

-This is a simple application without interaction with any databases, so the users in question are added in run-time execution and remain available while the API is running.
+This is a simple application without interaction with any databases, so the users in question are added in run-time and remain available while the API is running.
+For the users ID attibute, was used the uuid - Universal Unic Identifier library to generate IDs.

 ## Settings to run: